bf2fc6cc711aee1a0c2a/kas-installer/CONTRIBUTING.md

 ### Code reviews

-All submissions, including submissions by project members, need to be reviewed by at least two kas-installer committers before being merged.
+All submissions, including submissions by project members, need to be reviewed by at least one kas-installer committers before being merged.

 [GitHub Pull Request Review Process](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) is followed for every pull request.

-### Coding Guidelines

- * We decided to disallow `@author` tags in the Javadoc: they are hard to maintain
- * Commits should be atomic and semantic.
-Please properly squash your pull requests before submitting them.
-Fixup commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits.
- We use merge commits so the GitHub Merge button cannot do that for us.
-If you don't know how to do that, just ask in your pull request, we will be happy to help!

-### Tests and documentation are not optional

-Don't forget to include tests in your pull requests.
-Also don't forget the documentation (reference documentation, javadoc...).